cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

 **Prerequisites**:

+To follow along with this tutorial you will need the following:

 - Access as `root` SQL user to a CockroachDB cluster.
-You could either [spin up a {{ site.data.products.serverless }} cluster]() or [Start a Development Cluster locally]().
+You may either [spin up a {{ site.data.products.serverless }} cluster](create-a-serverless-cluster.md) or [Start a Development Cluster locally](../{{site.versions["stable"]}}/start-a-local-cluster.md).
 In either case you must have the public CA certificate for your cluster, and a username/password combination for the root SQL user (or another SQL user with the admin role).

-- Access to a Vault cluster.
-You can spin up a free cluster in Hashicorp cloud (!!!) or start a development cluster locally... !!! hashicorp docs links
+- Access to a Vault cluster with an admin token.
+You may either spin up a [free cluster in Hashicorp cloud](https://learn.hashicorp.com/collections/vault/cloud) or [start a development cluster locally](https://learn.hashicorp.com/tutorials/vault/getting-started-dev-server).

 ## Introduction

 Sound strategy and proper tooling for managing database credentials are essential to the overall strength of your security posture.
-Managing your CockroachDB database credentials with Hashicorp Vault affords several distinct advantages:
+Managing your CockroachDB database credentials with Hashicorp Vault affords several security advantages:

 - General advantages of delegated, consolidated secrets management, as opposed to the industry standard of the past, which involves storing credentials in a variety of shared and individually owned file-systems, repositories and data stores, and sharing them via email, messaging, and other means of network communication:
 	- Access is managed by a single coherent set of policies.